groupslam/readme/README.md

 ************************************************
 There are visualize.py and visualize_with_score.py, the first without the scores lable. if you want the scores one just instead the code or change import visualiza.py to visualize_with_score.py

+The furthur information can be found in the https://github.com/matterport/Mask_RCNN